potassco/benchmark-tool/docs/getting_started/gen/runscript.md

 It has the following attributes:

-- The `machine` attribute references a previously defined machine.
+- `machine`: References a previously defined machine.
-- The `benchmark` attribute references a previously defined benchmark set.
+- `benchmark`: References a previously defined benchmark set.
-- The `tag` attribute specifies one or multiple setting tags to be used.
+- `tag`: Specifies one or more setting tags to use.
 Only settings with matching tags are selected.
 The tag may use `|` for disjunction and spaces for conjunction.
-The disjunction has higher precedence, e.g., a runtag with the tag `base | foo bar` selects settings, which either have `base` or both `foo` and `bar` in their tags.
+Disjunction has higher precedence; for example, a runtag with `base | foo bar` selects settings that either have `base` or both `foo` and `bar` in their tags.
 A setting with only the tag `bar` would not be selected.
 To include all settings, use the special `*all*` tag.

-In the above example all instances defined in the `no-pigeons` benchmark are run using the `seq-gen` job configuration on machine `hpc` once for each setting with the tag `basic`.
+In the example above, all instances defined in the `no-pigeons` benchmark are run using the `seq-gen` job configuration on machine `hpc`, once for each setting with the tag `basic`.

 ### Runspec Elements

-Finally, the `project` element can also contain `runspec` elements to select explicitly a single machine, benchmark, system, version, and setting:
+A `project` element can also include one or more `runspec` elements to explicitly specify a single machine, benchmark, system, version, and setting to use:

 ```xml
 <runspec machine="hpc" benchmark="no-pigeons" system="clingo" version="5.8.0"